 - Magnetic Deflection –

 Here, two pairs of coils are used.
 One pair is mounted on the top and bottom of the CRT tube, and the other pair on the two opposite sides.
-The magnetic field produced by both these pairs is such that a force is generated on the electron beam in a direction which is perpendicular to both the direction of magnetic field, and to the direction of flow of the beam.
+The magnetic field produced by both these pairs is such that a force is generated on the electron beam in a direction which is perpendicular to both the direction of the magnetic field and to the direction of flow of the beam.
 One pair is mounted horizontally and the other vertically.

 Now as this highly energetic beam strikes the surface of the screen, these electrons are stopped and their kinetic energy is absorbed by the phosphor screen (atoms).
-Some energy is wasted in heat also, but majority of the kinetic energy gets transferred to the phosphor atoms.
+Some energy is wasted in heat also, but the majority of the kinetic energy gets transferred to the phosphor atoms.
 As these atoms receive this huge amount of energy, they get excited to a higher energy level.

 Different kinds of phosphors are used in a CRT.
 The difference is based upon the time for how long the phosphor continues to emit light after the CRT beam has been removed.
 This property is referred to as Persistence.
-Basically persistence means how much time is taken by the emitted light to reduce to one-tenth of its original intensity.
+Basically, persistence means how much time is taken by the emitted light to reduce to one-tenth of its original intensity.
 Now, phosphors with lower persistence require higher refresh rates to maintain a picture on the screen without any flicker.

 Reference: Computer Graphics by Pauline Baker